wp-plugins/db-cache-reloaded/readme.txt

 1. Deactivate it at plugins page.

 == Changelog ==

+= 1.3 =
+* Further performance improvement;
+* Fix: changes done in admin section were not visible in frontend;
+* Added icon to use by Ozh' Admin Drop Down Menu plugin

 = 1.2 =
 * Fix: queries were not cached starting from first not cached query;